comportnx/compack-mods/README.md

 In reality, a lot of heavy duty off-road vehicles like tractors use foam-filled or semi-pneumatic tyres to eliminate the risk of punctures.

-This mod replacies off-road wide wheels with off-road no-flat wheels, which are heavier but immune to punctures.
+This mod replaces off-road wide wheels with off-road no-flat wheels, which are heavier but immune to punctures.
 Found on tractors, trenchers, and excavators.

 ---